 CERN would very much like to benefit from your expertise, commitment and passion.
 In return, CERN will provide you with:

-- An employment contract for between six months (minimum) up to a maximum of 36 months.
+- An employment contract for between 6 months (minimum) up to 24 months, with a possible extension up to 36 months.

 - Coverage by CERN’s comprehensive health scheme (for yourself, your spouse and children), and membership of the CERN Pension Fund.

 - Depending on your individual circumstances: an installation grant, family, child and infant allowances as well as travel expenses to and from Geneva.

 - 2.5 days of paid leave per month.

 Your future Life @CERN

 You will need the following documents (in PDF format) to complete your application:

 - A statement of research interests (maximum one page).